LaurenceJJones/go-blog/content/posts/ct-bots.md

 I have been using Crowdsec for about 7 months on my primary VPS server.
 Ever since installing the IDS and IPS components I have felt more consious about what attacks are happening and more importantly how it is preventing these attacks.

-Cloudflare took the brunt of most the attacks, I use a multi layer bouncer setup because
+I use multiple bouncers (IPS component), however, [cloudflare bouncer](https://github.com/crowdsecurity/cs-cloudflare-bouncer) took the brunt of the attacks that happened following issuing the certficates.

+Since these IP's were within the community blocklist, they were already banned before even getting to my server.
+All this for free!
+Please checkout out [Crowdsec](https://www.crowdsec.net/) and if you wish to join the community I suggest joining the [Discord Server](https://discord.gg/crowdsec).